-experience in discovering the meaning in sharing this meaning through oral presentas will be selected from scripture, poetry, prose, ears)
+Introduction to and experience in discovering the meaning in literature and effectively sharing this meaning through oral presentations.
+A variety of readings will be selected from scripture, poetry, prose, and drama.
+(Spring, odd years)

-n Techniques 3 hours
+COMM 115 Discussion Techniques 3 hours

-ocratic methods used to solve problems and ous kinds of group organizations.
-Includes a e-to-face group activities as well as individual en years)
+A study of the democratic methods used to solve problems and conduct business in various kinds of group organizations.
+Includes a number of traditional face-to-face group activities as well as individual presentations.
+(Spring, even years)

-oduction Practicum 1 hour
+COMM 170 Media Production Practicum 1 hour

-of instructor and department chair.
+Prerequisite: Permission of instructor and department chair.

-n off-campus media production environment.
+Supervised work in an off-campus media production environment.
 A minimum of 50 clock hours of work experience is required.
 Pass/fail course.
 May be repeated for a total of 3 credits.
 (Fall, Spring)